rse/graphql-tools-sequelize/README.md

 `
 ```

-You also use it to define the corresponding GraphQL resolver functions:
+You also use it and its factory functions to define the corresponding
+GraphQL resolver functions:

 ```js
 import GraphQLToolsTypes from "graphql-tools-types"